752963e64/AwfuLite/README.md

 - **alt+i** => switch up workspace
 - **alt+k** => switch down workspace

-from workspace you wish to work on... like opening new/existing document...

 #### syntax based binding
 - **ctrl+*** => comment up a line using syntax's pattern.